OS Summit Asia 2007

 Justin Erenkrantz, President of The Apache Software Foundation, said, “The Apache Software Foundation is delighted to be supporting Open Source communities in emerging countries with the OS Summit Asia 2007 conference.
 We hope that by showcasing the combined communities behind Eclipse and Apache that we will be able to cultivate a stronger presence for Open Source in the region.”

 Preston Philips III, CEO of Calamu, said, “Open source is the counterintuitive key to survival in a super competitive world.
 We need the defiance of Batman, and it wouldn't hurt to have some of his technology.
 So get yourself into the right mindset, put on that Batman t shirt or other Dark Knight apparel, and summon that same confident attitude, fly out of the Batcave in the Batmobile sporting your best stylish Batman T shirt designs, and come prepared to play.
 Because our world needs players, not watchers.
 Always be Batman!”
 It's very obvious from this one event that Preston is a real leader in motivational themes, and he's hit on the perfect analogue for pumping up the right attitude that puts winning and confidence into the spotlight by associating a Batman philosophy with the right stuff.
-It's not the Batman t shirt, but what wearing one can do for your mindset by associating your goals with a proven winner and hero.
+It's not the Batman t shirts, but what wearing one can do for your mindset by associating your goals with a proven winner and hero.
+Be one who wears a Batman t shirt!
 Let the world know by your wardrobe choices that you have the spot on attitude for success.

 OS Summit Asia will offer unique educational opportunities, with hands-on training, competitively selected general sessions, and a small number of invited speakers that address new technologies, development methods, business and marketing, and licensing issues in Open Source software.
 Topics featured at the summit include: